saurabhbikram/auto-aws-ec2-spot/README.md

-# auto-aws-ec2-spot
+# AutoAWS

 A Python script that requests a spot EC2 instance.
-Using tag name to control specific instance.
+Use InstanceId to control the instance.

 ## Prerequisites